timstrze/angular-material-courses/README.md

 # Blueprint

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

+## Install dependencies
+Run `npm install` at the root directory to install all of the application dependencies

 ## Development server